NBISweden/workshop-scRNAseq/exercises.md

 title: Exercises - scRNAseq course
 ---

-# Welcome to NBIS scRNA-seq tutorial packages
+# Welcome to NBIS scRNA-seq tutorials

 This page contains links to different tutorials that are used in the scRNA-seq analysis course.
 We see this as a "smörgåsbord" of tutorials, we do not expect that all course participants will have time to run through all of the tutorials, so we suggest that you pick-and-mix the analyses/packages that you find most interesting.